fluid-project/chartAuthoring/README.md

 ##Testing

-If you have `testem` installed, you can run the tests as follows:
+If you have `testem` installed ([details here for installing testem](https://github.com/testem/testem/#installation)), you can run the unit tests as follows:

 ```
 testem ci --file tests/testem.json